-We provide a balanced exposure to shoulder and elbow problems and adjust the rotation schedule based on each fellow's anticipated needs and previous background and training.
+The fellowship provides balanced exposure to shoulder and elbow problems, and the rotation schedule can be adjusted based on each fellow's anticipated needs and previous background and training.

 Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of the Adult Upper Extremity Reconstructive Surgery Fellowship.
 You are encouraged to take full advantage of these opportunities:

 - Thursday morning upper extremity case conference (fellow is responsible for organizing and presenting cases)